aksharakabra/IC-2K25-06_DBMS_AKSHARA_KABRA/README.md

 <h3>create table students(roll int, name varchar(30), class varchar(20), marks float, primary key(roll));</h3>
--- here varchar(30) is right and it can never be written as varchar[30] -- primary key(roll) means that the roll number will be unique for each student and cant be null
+-- here varchar(30) is right and it can never be written as varchar[30] -- primary key(roll) means that the roll number will be unique for each student and cant be null --apart from int ,varchar and char we can use null and not null if we want the coloumn to be null or not null

 <h3>show tables;</h3>
 -- This command will show all the tables present in the selected database